Dirty Hands (Battlestar Galactica): Plot

 Aboard Galactica, Starbuck finds her flight mission delayed by hangar workers who are playing cards on a Raptor wing.
 She demands they get back to work where the senior deckhand, Pollux, tells her that they are only servicing vital missions per orders from Chief Tyrol.
 Tyrol is immediately arrested.
 Admiral Adama angrily confronts Tyrol in the brig and orders him to call off the work stoppage, but Tyrol refuses.
 Adama says he will not tolerate the disobedience of orders, calling it mutiny and reminding him that mutineers are shot, but Tyrol stays put.
 Adama grabs the phone and orders the arrest of Cally.
 Alarmed, Tyrol asks what he's doing.
 To get his point across, Adama says he will execute Cally as mutineer and continue with the rebellious deck crew if he has to.
 He admits it's something he doesn't want to do, but will to maintain the survival of the fleet.
 Tyrol relents and calls off the strike.
-Adama tells him to report to Roslin who wishes to discuss the labor situation.
+Adama instructs him to report to Roslin, suggesting that Adama was sympathetic but couldn't let the strike go on.

 Tyrol meets with Roslin on Colonial One and they talk about the cultural vocations that some colonists are locked into by birth.
 Tyrol suggests setting up a training program to allow the colonists to learn more than one trade, and a work rotation started so that those in dangerous and dirty jobs get an equal chance to work in more comfortable and safer positions in the fleet.
 He adds that he'd like to see some of Colonial One's crew get their hands dirty for a change.
 Roslin agrees, but tells Tyrol to consider the reestablishment of the worker's union that he led back on New Caprica as it will ensure stability within the fleet.

 Later, Tyrol calls his deck crew to muster when Starbuck arrives and demands to know why Diana Seelix is 20 minutes late for her first day of pilot training.
 Seelix is confused and Tyrol apologizes, explaining that Seelix has been promoted to Ensign and assigned to flight training - something she was turned down for earlier because her job as an avionics specialist was too important.
 Tyrol pins the Ensign rank on her collar and salutes her while Starbuck tells the newly recruited nugget to double-time it to debriefing.
 Seelix rushes off with an excited smile on her face.